Updated: Feb 13

 Function - To prevent bacteria, viruses and fungi from penetrating the skin.
 Protects the underneath layers and prevents dehydration of the lower layers

-Stratum Granulosum aka Granular layer - Where the binding of Keratin filaments happen.
+Stratum Granulosum aka Granular layer - Where the binding of Keratin filaments happens.
 And Lipids are released into the 2 layers above to create the lipid barrier aka moisture barrier.

 Function - To prevent moisture loss and protect from environmental stressors and trauma.